Incremental and Modular Context-sensitive Analysis: Fundamental results of the algorithm

-where $P'$ is a (partitioned) program, $\A = \{\GAG, \LAG_i\}$ is the analysis result of $P$ for $\Q$, and $\Delta P$ is a set of additions and deletions per module to $P$, used to incrementally update \GAG to get \GAG', the analysis result of $P'$.
+For simplicity, \DD\ in the following represents this domain of analysis results, and all domain operators refer to this domain.

-Similarly, we represent the incremental analysis of a module within the algorithm (the body of the while loop in the pseudocode until performing \alglinetitle{RemoveUnused}), with the function:
+The incremental analysis of a module within the algorithm (in the body of the while loop in the pseudocode lines~\ref{line:beg_loc_an} to~\ref{line:end_loc_an}) is denoted with the function:

-where $M'$ is a module, $\LAG_M$ is the analysis result of $M$ for $E$, $\Delta_M$ is a pair of (additions, deletions) used to to incrementally update $\LAG_M$ to get $\LAG_{M'}$, the analysis result of $M'$, and \GAG contains the (possibly temporary) information for the predicates imported by $M'$.
+where $M'$ is a module, $\LAG_M$ is the analysis result of $M$ for $E$, $\Delta_M$ are the differences between $M'$ and $M$, to which $\LAG_M$ corresponds, to get $\LAG_{M'}$, the analysis result of $M'$, and \GAG contains the (possibly temporary) information for the predicates imported by $M'$.